 The Florida Board of Governors sets the minimum eligibility requirements in the State University System (SUS).
 Satisfying these minimum requirements does not guarantee admission to Florida State University.
 Admission is selective, and admitted students typically exceed the minimum requirements.

 * Students must have earned a minimum of two sequential units of credit in one world language (e.g. Spanish I and Spanish II) or American Sign Language.

 FSU allows students to self-report their SAT and/or ACT scores.
 After submitting their application, students will submit their self-reported scores on the Application Status Check.
-Official score reports are no longer required for the admissions review process.
-If admitted, students will be required to submit official score reports prior to enrollment at FSU, so that their self-reported scores may be verified.
+If admitted, students will be required to submit official score reports prior to enrollment at FSU.

 When evaluating students for admission, we use the highest earned ACT and SAT sub scores to calculate the ACT composite and/or SAT total (a process known as "super scoring").